sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

 - `values` must be 1D np.ndarray with int64 dtype
 - `value_type` must be FHValueType
 - `freq` required when value_type is PERIOD
-- Sort and deduplicate values, raise an error on empty after dedup (current draft PR, doesn't enforce this, but it should)
+- Sort and deduplicate `values`, raise an error on empty after dedup (current draft PR, doesn't enforce this, but it should)

 #### Attributes